-- A portion of wages and benefits for two Diversion Officers. - Equipment to use with the youth for community service projects.
+• A portion of wages and benefits for two Probation/Diversion Managers.

-Connections:
+Connections

 The Court contracts with the Connections Mentoring Program Coordinator for her services.
 This grant program provides:

 - Funding for the contractual services by the coordinator. - Funding for advertising and publicity to help recruit more mentors. - Funding for supplies and program activities. - The cost of background checks for potential mentors. - The costs associated with training for the coordinator. - Funding to provide incentives for youth who are successful in the program.